Agoric/documentation/main/getting-started/deploying.md

 ## How it works

 All deployment happens via the local running Agoric process.
-This is usually the `ag-solo` process, and frequently refered to as that or just as `ag-solo`.
+This is usually the `ag-solo` process, and frequently referred to as that or just as `ag-solo`.
 It is also sometimes described as/called an Agoric VM or a local server.

 `ag-solo` communicates with either a locally running or remote chain.
 The local process has a `home` object, which contains references to services on-chain, including `zoe`, the default `registry`, and an application user's `wallet`.
 Developers can